harness/developer-hub/docs/platform/6_Security/1-harness-secret-manager-overview.md

 If you select **Connect Through Manager**, the Harness Manager decrypts the secrets you have set up in the Harness Secrets Manager.

-This is different from **Connect Through Delegate** where only the Harness Delegate, which sits in your private network, has access to your key management system.
+If you select **Connect Through Delegate**, Harness Delegate, which runs in your private network and therefore has access to your key management system, decrypts the secrets.

 #### Secret Cache